C-H-Chien/3D_Curvix/README.md

 (1) CMake 3.14 or higher <br />
 (2) Eigen 3.3.2 (higher version is not compatible) <br />
 (3) YAML-CPP, can be built from its [official repo](https://github.com/jbeder/yaml-cpp).
 (This is used only for parsing data from .yaml file) <br />
+Note that by default the code uses C++17.
+Some minor code has to be changed to turn the code compatible with C++11, but we encourage to use C++17.

 ## How to build and compile the code
 Follow the standard build and compile steps after cloning the repo